Gear

 Do muzzles stop dogs from barking?
 They can!
 If your dog tends to bark while you’re walking him, a no-bark muzzle may help keep him calmer.
 Your dog will still be able to breathe freely and pant his heart out.
 The muzzle will keep your dog from biting or eating items he shouldn’t.

-The muzzle is lightweight and durable and is available in small, medium, large, and extra-large.
+The muzzle is lightweight and durable.
+It is available in small, medium, large, and extra-large.
 You can also purchase it in brown or black leather.
-If you need a dog muzzle to stop barking, this could be an excellent solution for you.
+If you need a dog muzzle to stop barking, this could be an excellent solution.

 ProsCons